opendp/tumult-docs/public/core/v0.6/_sources/installation.rst.txt

 .. tabbed:: Windows

     The only supported way to install Tumult Core on Windows is using the `Windows Subsystem for Linux (WSL) <https://docs.microsoft.com/en-us/windows/wsl/about>`__.

-    Once you install your preferred Linux distribution with WSL, follow the corresponding Linux installation instructions to get Tumult Core setup.
+    Once you have installed your preferred Linux distribution with WSL, follow the corresponding Linux installation instructions to get Tumult Core set up.

 Installation